 Table by Mujika and Padilla, 2000a

-It seems clear that both trained athletes and beginners can maintain their strength, muscle, and endurance gains for at the very least 2-4 weeks without much training.
+The evidence suggests that both trained athletes and beginners can maintain their strength, muscle, and endurance gains for at the very least 2-4 weeks without much training.
 During detraining, muscles carry less glycogen and water so they seem smaller.
 The good news is that it’s relatively easy to maintain gains in short periods of time.
 Training volume and frequency can be reduced, but intensity should remain the same.
 The body also has various mechanisms it can use to “come back” from detraining quickly.

 - Glycogen confounds CSA gains (https://www.ncbi.nlm.nih.gov/pubmed/11903130)

 - Most studies are on 20-something university student males, though there are some studies on elite athletes and older people as well.
 Women are generally not represented in these studies.